venuduggireddy/slakedit/README.md

  1. We are not migrating existing passwords from ForgeRock for POC or for the future implementation

-2. We assume that we are not considering 90 day password expiration policy for the Keycloak POC implementation.
-If required, this will be accounted for in the actual implementation once Keycloak is approved.
+2. We assume that we are not considering 90 day password expiration policy for this POC implementation.
+If required, this will be accounted for in the actual implementation once it is approved.

 3. Currently on deactivate, we see that the request is sent to Forgerock to deactivate and the System Account DB is getting updated at the same time.
 We do not see requirements for Deactivate action for the POC.
-Our assumption is that this feature will not be part of the POC and will be accounted for in the actual implementation once Keycloak is approved.
+Our assumption is that this feature will not be part of the POC and will be accounted for in the actual implementation once it is approved.

-4. Based on the POC requirements, we assume that only SOAP services will need to change to pass a client secret in the Auth header by the clients.
+4. Based on the POC requirements, we assume that only SOAP services need to change to pass a client secret.
 Working with client teams for them to make these changes on their side is not part of the scope of this POC.
-This will be accounted for in the actual implementation once Keycloak is approved.
+This will be accounted for in the actual implementation once it is approved.

 5. Based on POC requirements, we will identify changes needed in the U/I for set password, forgot password and reset password.
-However, the actual implementation will be accounted for once Keycloak is approved.
+However, the actual implementation will be accounted for once it is approved.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzAzODc1Njc3XX0=
+eyJoaXN0b3J5IjpbLTE0NTkzNDAwNzRdfQ==
 -->